flokoe/bash-hackers-wiki/docs/syntax/pe.md

 ### Negative Offset Value

-If the given offset is negative, it\'s counted from the end of the string, i.e. an offset of -1 is the last character.
+If the given offset is negative, it's counted from the end of the string, i.e. an offset of -1 is the last character.
 In that case, the length still counts forward, of course.
 One special thing is to do when using a negative offset: You need to separate the (negative) number from